reddcoin-project/docker-dnsseed/README.md

 First, ensure that the `./dnsseed/` folder is in the directory containing docker-compose.yml.
 Then, Docker Compose will mount the `./dnsseed/` folder to `/src`.

+### Troubleshooting

+Typically, you'll need root privileges to listen to port 53 (name service).

+One solution is using an iptables rule (Linux only) to redirect it to a non-privileged port:

+$ iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 15353

+If properly configured, this will allow you to run dnsseed in userspace, using the -p 15353 option.